c-schrade/Udacity-Dog-Breed-Project/README.md

 1. A newly trained newly architectured deep convolutional neural network.
 2. A pre-trained VGG-16 model (again pre-trained on the ImageNet dataset).

+### Architecture and Hyperparameters for Model 1.

+The 1. model consists of three convolutional layers (each followed by a maxpooling layer) and three fully connected layers at the end.
+For backpropagation a stochastic gradient descent optimizer is used.

+* Learning rate: 0.01
+* Epochs: 30